MileHacker Logo

 General Access

-• Cerros Alegre/Concepción: Always available.
+• Cerros Alegre/Concepción: Always open.
 No fees for wandering streets.
-Free (tip-based) walking tours for viewpoint and discovering hidden spots.
+Free (tip-based) walking tours for perspective and locating concealed spots.

-• Ascensores: Most operational run daily, all day long (check locally).
+• Ascensores: Most operational run daily, early morning to late evening (check locally).
 Fares inexpensive, typically CLP$300-CLP$500 per ride.

 • Plaza Sotomayor: Always available and free to visit.